Accounting and tax

 - Sales tax is also levied in Massachusetts up to a rate of 6.25%.
 There is no federal sales tax.

-- Massachusetts companies must file annual tax return by the 15th day of the third month after close of the taxable year;
+- Massachusetts companies must file annual tax return by the 15th day of the forth month after close of the taxable year;

 - Sales tax and withholding tax filings may be required on a monthly, quarterly or annual basis, depending on the amount of annual liability.